 These tests show the type of syntax definitions the Schemes in the suite understand.
 The following Schemes do not support syntax extension of any (known) kind, and are excluded below: NexJ, JScheme, KSi, Shoe, TinyScheme, BDC, XLisp, Schemik, UMB, Llava, FemtoLisp, Oaklisp, Inlab

-is a low-level bare macro definition, analogous to Common Lisp defmacro
+Define-macro is a low-level bare macro definition, analogous to Common Lisp defmacro.

 Supported: Gambit, Bigloo, Guile, Kawa, SISC, Ypsilon, SigScheme, S7[*], Scheme 9, STklos, RScheme, Rep, Elk, Dfsch[*], Picrin